ai-forever/ru-gpts/gw/README.md

 pip install triton==0.2.2
 ```

 Note!
-All installation pipeline tested on linux gpu server with cuda.
+All installation pipeline was tested on linux gpu server with cuda.

 ## Usage
-Model had been added to hugging face and we can download this by our hugging face wrapper for this model.
+Model has been added to huggingface and we can [download](https://huggingface.co/sberbank-ai/rugpt3xl) this by our huggingface wrapper for this model.

 ```python
 import sys